Mr. Dmitriy Kovsh, Senior Director of System Design and Product Management, Subcom (USA)

 Abstract: Public Safety is a key application for modern networking and communications.
 Recent technical developments are allowing Public Safety networks to be much more flexible, responsive, and technically sophisticated without jeopardizing their usefulness in emergency situations.
 This presentation will discuss some of these emerging technical developments.

-Dr. Tao Zhang, Senior Director of Technology and Industry Development, FutureWei Technologies (USA)
+Dr. Tao Zhang, National Institute of Standards and Technology (USA)

 Talk Title: AI in Fog Computing and Networking.

 Abstract: Service and Application architectures that require all data to be sent to the cloud for processing will choke in the Yotta-byte era.
 This presentation will discuss how Fog/Edge architectures using Artificial Intelligence provide a way for service providers to use their edge and distribution networks to process data in a way that lowers latency and improves efficiencies.

 Prof. Raouf Boutaba, Professor and Associate Dean, University of Waterloo (Canada)